-For more insight into these characteristics, Figure 2(a) shows the breakdown of 5000 samples in each 10-percentile range into four categories based on 1) whether the first prediction is correct or not and 2) whether the two network makes the same prediction or different predictions.
-When a prediction with a high probability is made first, we can observe that another local prediction tends to make the same prediction regardless of its correctness.
-In the highest 10-percentile range, for instance, two independently trained networks make the same misprediction for all the 43 mispredicted samples.
-The two networks make different predictions only in two out of 5,000 samples even when we include the correct predictions.
-In the 10- to 20-percentile range, two networks generate different predictions only in three out of 139 mispredicted samples.
+For more insight into these characteristics, Figure 2(a) shows the breakdown of 5,000 samples in each 10-percentile range into 4 categories based on 1) whether the first prediction was correct or not and 2) whether the two networks made the same prediction or different predictions.
+When a prediction with a high probability was made first, we can observe that another local prediction tended to be the same regardless of its correctness.
+In the highest 10-percentile range, for instance, the two independently trained networks made the same misprediction for all 43 mispredicted samples.
+The two networks made different predictions only for 2 out of the 5,000 samples even when we included the correct predictions.
+In the 10- to 20-percentile range, the two networks generated different predictions only for 3 out of 139 mispredicted samples.
 Ensembling does not work well when local predictions tend to make the same mispredictions.

-To determine whether or not this characteristic of ensembling is unique to GoogLeNet architecture, we conducted the same experiment using Alexnet as another network architecture and show the results in Figure 1(b) and 2(b).
-Although the prediction error rate is higher for Alexnet than for GoogLeNet, we observe similar characteristics of improvements by ensembling.
+To determine whether or not this characteristic of ensembling is unique to the GoogLeNet architecture, we conducted the same experiment using Alexnet as another network architecture and show the results in Figure 1(b) and 2(b).
+Although the prediction error rate was higher for Alexnet than for GoogLeNet, we observed similar characteristics of improvements made by ensembling.

-When we combine Alexnet (for the first prediction) and GoogLeNet (the second prediction), ensembling the local prediction from GoogLeNet, which yields much higher accuracy than the first prediction by Alexnet, does not give significant gain in 0- to 20-percentile range.
+When we combined Alexnet (for the first prediction) and GoogLeNet (the second prediction), ensembling the local prediction from GoogLeNet, which yielded much higher accuracy than the first prediction by Alexnet, did not produce a significant gain in the 0- to 20-percentile range.
 We discuss this deeper in appendix.
 Also, we show the results with ResNet50 \cite{He2016} in appendix.
 Even with ResNet, which has higher accuracy than GoogLeNet, the improvements made by ensembling were only observed on the right side of the figure, i.e., for images with low probabilities.

-These characteristics of the improvements by the ensemble are not unique to an ILSVRC dataset; we have observed similar trends in other datasets.
+These characteristics of the improvements made by ensembling are not unique to an ILSVRC dataset; we have observed similar trends in other datasets.

-\subsection{Why this happens}
+\subsection{Why This Happens}

 To understand why ensembling does not work for inputs predicted with high probabilities, we investigated a simplified classification task, which we detail in appendix, and found a common type of misclassification that ensembling did not help.